awinter34/pythreedee_aw/readme.md

 Faces is another list formated as such: [(0, 1, 2), (2, 3, 4), etc] where each number is a point that will be connected into a face, and each tuple is one face.
 Here is an example init:
 setup.render.init_object("0", [0, 0, 200, 200, 45, 45], "obj1")
-custom shapes:
+##custom shapes:
-Since this package currently only has 4 shapes, to add more shapes you can either: create a polygon with the points and faces of your shape, or locate the 'shapes.py' file in the package and create a new class named however you like with def __init__(self, size) in it, and inside the __init__ function, have self.size = size, self.hs = size/2, hs = self.hs, self.points = [points here, you can use hs to make it relative to size], self.faces = [faces here]
+Since this package currently only has 3 shapes, to add more shapes you can either: create a polygon with the points and faces of your shape, or locate the 'shapes.py' file in the package and create a new class named however you like with def __init__(self, size) in it, and inside the __init__ function, have self.size = size, self.hs = size/2, hs = self.hs, self.points = [points here, you can use hs to make it relative to size], self.faces = [faces here]
 example:

-class Cube:
+`class Cube:
     def __init__(self, size):
         self.size = size
         self.hs = size / 2

-        hs = self.hs  # local shortcut
+        hs = self.hs

         self.points = [
             [-hs,  hs, -hs],